 Cases of workplace discrimination are continuing to grow in numbers every year.
 According to the Independent, research issued by Sky uncovered that prejudice was still a recurring issue in UK businesses.
 It was also revealed that staff were primarily being targeted based on their age, gender and race.

 Unfortunately, cases of discrimination are all too common in the workplace.
-As abuse can be portrayed in a number of ways and towards all members of society, there’s never been a more sensitive time to be wary of ongoing bullying and harassment at work.
+Abuse can happy to all members of society so you should be wary of ongoing bullying and harassment at work.

-It’s the responsibility of employers to ensure that their staff are protected from this unfair treatment.
-Identifying discrimination and dealing with it accordingly is a challenging task due to the sensitivity around this issue, but it’s possible to do this as long as you understand what qualifies as discrimination, what causes it and how to prevent it from occurring within your company.
+It’s the responsibility of employers to ensure that their staff are protected from being treated unfairly.
+Identifying discrimination and dealing with it can be a delicate procedure so you need to be able to understand what qualifies as discrimination and how to prevent it.

 There are many steps you can take to prevent discrimination in your workplace.
 Simple but effective changes include:

-Discrimination is a very sensitive topic.
-If you need help with anything from putting policies in place and handling difficult conversations, to carrying out investigations and following fair procedures, our experts are here for you.
+Discrimination is a very sensitive topic and can be tough to go through the procedure without expert support.
+If you need help with handling difficult conversations, carrying out investigations and following fair procedures, our experts are here for you.

 And if you’re a Citation client, remember, we’re available 24/7 with our advice line.